 4. Keep holding the four keys until your Mac restarts.

-If none of the above-mentioned troubleshooting was successful in fixing high CPU usage in Mac, then you may need to use recovery mode to completely factory reset your Mac.
-However, make sure to take a backup of all the saved data on your Mac because factory reset will delete all data.
+If none of the above-mentioned troubleshooting successfully fixed high CPU usage in Mac, you may need to use recovery mode to completely factory reset your Mac.
+However, back up all the saved data on your Mac because a factory reset will delete all data.

-Nevertheless, if your Mac system is not allowing you to create a backup, no need to worry.
-Use Remo Mac Data Recovery Software to recover all the lost Mac data after the factory reset.
+Nevertheless, if your Mac system is not allowing you to create a backup, there is no need to worry; use Remo Mac Data Recovery Software to recover all the lost Mac data after the factory reset.

-Remo Data Recovery Tool is a comprehensive software that helps you in recovering important data from various data loss scenarios like corruption, system crash, virus infection, accidental deletion, or formatting of Mac volumes or drives.
-Just make sure you are not overwriting the data and stop using the device once data is lost.
+Remo Data Recovery Tool is a comprehensive software that helps you recover essential data from various data loss scenarios like corruption, system crash, virus infection, accidental deletion, or formatting Mac volumes or drives.
+Just ensure you are not overwriting the data and stop using the device once data is lost.

-If you find out that the recovery mode isn’t working, then you need to check if there are any hardware-related issues.
+If you find out that the recovery mode isn’t working, you need to check for any hardware-related issues.